Damkols/greenlight/readme.md

 - Create openDB func which returns sql.DB connection pool
 - Use sql.Open to create an empty connection pool
 - Create a context with 5 second timeout
+- Use PingContext() to establish a new connection to the database, passing in the context we created above.